Analysis | What Joe Manchin doesn’t like about Build Back Better

 “Mammoth” is what he keeps calling it.
 Manchin almost single-handedly got liberal Democrats to lower the cost by trillions of dollars.

-But at $2 trillion over the next decade, Manchin said it was still just too much.
-He accused Democrats of hiding the true cost of the programs by only proposing them for a short amount of time while hoping a future Congress renews them.
+But at $2 trillion over the next decade, Manchin said, it was still just too much.
+He accused Democrats of hiding the true cost of the programs by proposing them for only a short amount of time while hoping a future Congress renews them.

-“The American people deserve transparency on the true cost of the Build Back Better Act,” he said in a statement Sunday, in response to the White House’s own statement blasting his decision not to support the bill.
+“The American people deserve transparency on the true cost of the Build Back Better Act,” he said in a statement Sunday, in response to the White House’s statement blasting his decision not to support the bill.

 The Congressional Budget Office is a nonpartisan agency that estimates how much proposed and existing legislation will cost American taxpayers.
 It’s the closest thing Congress has to a neutral arbiter on these matters.
 The CBO has analyzed several versions of the bill and essentially says it would add to the debt nominally.
 Manchin argues any amount is too much right now.

-But the White House has argued the CBO score was also incomplete; that it was too conservative in calculating how much the government could make up by closing in on tax cheats.
+But the White House has argued the CBO score was also incomplete — that it was too conservative in calculating how much the government could make up by closing in on tax cheats.

 How much the IRS could claw back in revenue is up for debate.
 It’s fair to say this bill is not, as the White House claims, fully paid for.